Action & Adventure

 Access to the resort is either by car or bus from Echigo-Yuzawa Station.

 By bus: take the Joetsu Shinkansen to Echigo-Yuzawa Station then take a 50-minute shuttle bus to Naeba.
-Alternatively, you can also take a taxi ride that costs less than 10,000 yen.
+Alternatively, you can also take a taxi, which costs less than 10,000 yen.

 By car: get off at the Yuzawa Interchange or Tsukiyono Interchange on the Kanetsu Expressway.
 Naeba is 22 kilometers and 32 kilometers away from the respective exits.

 Niigata's premier ski fields

 Central Echigo Yuzawa is home to over 20 ski and snowboard resorts and is easily accessible by shinkansen from urban centers such as Tokyo.
 The combination of good snow and easy access make the Echigo Yuzawa area one of the most popular for winter sports.

 At Naeba Ski Resort, there is a good mix of runs suitable for beginner, intermediate and advanced skiers.
 The resort has 13 lifts and 19 different courses to choose from.